 Starting in Microsoft SQL Server 2017, you can install SQL Server on Linux operating systems.
 The product documentation page outlines the current list of supported Linux operating systems on which you can install and configure SQL Server for production use.

-Installation of SQL Server is supported on x64-based (AMD and Intel) processors.
-It's no longer supported on x86-based processors.
+SQL Server Installations are supported on x64-based (AMD and Intel) processors.
+They are no longer supported on x86-based processors.
 For current information, see the SQL Server hardware prerequisites page.

 Supported virtualization technologies